ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_networkAnalysis.md

 > [!CAUTION]
 > Keep in mind that <i>errors can result from a high minimum branch cluster size or low branch cut height</i>, since this can result in the removal of a significant amount of data.

+##### Sample Clustering to Detect Outliers

+The output dendrogram clusters samples based on their Euclidean distance, which facilitates the detection of outliers.

+#### Filtered Data

+##### Sample Dendrogram and Trait Heatmap

+Factors associated with samples are displayed below each sample in the cluster plot.
+The factors are shown as colors that range from white to red, where white indicates low values and red high.
+Missing entries are shown as grey.

+#### Cleaned Data

+Genes or samples with too many missing values have been removed from the data and lists of these genes or samples may be downloaded from the app.

-### Part Three: Network Construction and Module Detection
+### Part Three: Network Construction

 Co-expression networks need to be manually constructed by specifying a minimum module size and soft thresholding power.

+#### Network Construction and Module Detection

 <b>First,</b> select an upper value for the range of candidate soft thresholding powers, which will adjust the range of values displayed in the scale independence and mean connectivity plots.

+##### Scale Independence and Mean Connectivity

+The scale independence and mean connectivity plots show the analysis of network topology for the input range of soft thresholding powers.
+The left panel shows the scale-free fit index (y-axis) as a function of the soft-thresholding power (x-axis).
+The right panel displays the mean connectivity (degree, y-axis) as a function of the soft-thresholding power (x-axis).

+#### Module Construction

 <b>Next,</b> choose a soft thresholding power to which co-expression similarity is raised to calculate adjacency.
 Also, choose a minimum module size for the gene clusters.

+> [!TIP]
-The minimum module size and soft thresholding power should be selected where the scale free topology model fit is above 0.8 and mean connectivity under the hundreds.
+> The minimum module size and soft thresholding power should be selected where the scale free topology model fit is above 0.8 and mean connectivity under the hundreds.

 > [!CAUTION]
 > Keep in mind that <i>errors can result from a combination of high soft thresholding power or minimum module size values</i>, as this will create a small number of very large modules that may not be strongly correlated.

+##### Module Number Labels, Color Labels, and Sizes

+Output are tables with the module number labels, color labels, and sizes.

+> [!NOTE]
+> Note that the 0 number label is reserved for unassigned genes.
+> Also, note that the grey color label is reserved for unassigned genes.

+#### Network Construction

-<b>Lastly,</b> select a cut height to merge close modules.
+<b>Now,</b> select a cut height to merge close modules.
 It is recommended to select a cut height of 0.25, which corresponds to a 0.75 correlation.
 The dendrogram that displays the clustering of module eigengenes (ME) shows the selected cut height.

+> [!TIP]
+> It is recommended to select a cut height of 0.25, which corresponds to a 0.75 correlation.

 The closeness of modules is measured by the correlation of the MEs.
 Eigengenes can be thought of as a weighted average expression profile.
 Modules are clustered by their calculated eigengene correlations to determine the co-expression similarity of modules.

+##### Clustering of Module Eigengenes

+Output is a dendrogram that displays the clustering of module eigengenes (ME), which have been labeled with their associated module color.

+#### Network Data

+##### Cluster Dendrogram

 The final clustering dendrogram of genes shows dissimilarity based on topological overlap, together with assigned merged module colors and the original module colors.

-### Part Four: Network Analysis Results
+### Part Four: Results

+#### Network Analysis Results

 There are two tables of data that should be downloaded before proceeding with additional downstream analyses, which are the:

-* genes and their associated module colors and numbers``
+* genes and their associated module colors and numbers
 * calculated ME expression values for each module

 The table of <b>genes and their associated module colors and numbers</b> can be input into the topGO app the determine the potential function of the sets of genes placed in different network modules.